 Figure 6.
-Photograph of Standard Proposed TVA Gate Entrance Structure+
+Photograph of Standard Proposed TVA Gate Entrance Structure

-List permits, licenses, and approvals that will be required.
-Description of Alternatives In accordance with guidelines outlined in the National Environmental Policy Act (NEPA), TVA has determined there are 3 alternatives available: Alternative A - The No Action Alternative, Alternative B - Relocate, Demolish and Build New, and Alternative C - Renovate and Relocate.
+Description of Alternatives

+In accordance with guidelines outlined in the National Environmental Policy Act (NEPA), TVA has determined there are 3 alternatives available: Alternative A - The No Action Alternative, Alternative B - Relocate, Demolish and Build New, and Alternative C - Renovate and Relocate.